Supercharge your studies with the Diploma in Innovation, a future-facing course that can be taken alongside your UTS undergraduate degree.

 Pathway into BCII

-The Diploma in Innovation can be a pathway into the BCII.
+The Diploma in Innovation can be a pathway into the Bachelor of Creative Intelligence and Innovation (BCII).
 Eligibility criteria include:

 - You are enrolled in one of 25 eligible core degrees for BCII.